SandorTeleki/inspiredvanillawebprojects/lyrics-search/README.md

 - Minor CSS tweaks (added header navigation to return to main page, tweaked some colors, etc.)
 - Fixed original projects button CSS issue (button would increase in size with longer song titles)

-## To Do:
-- Fix API issues (next/previous doesn't work like it previously did - broken by cors-anywhere changing how it works)

 ## Note
 - Oringal API broke - no longer returns lyrics.
 Ditto for next/previous page functionality.
 - Cors-anywhere has also been limited, and needs to be manually toggled (https://github.com/Rob--W/cors-anywhere/issues/301)